jasikpark/unofficial-distractible-scoreboard/src/episodes/S1E01-Hair.md

 host: "Wade"
 presenters: ["Mark", "Bob"]
 winner: "Mark"
+titles:
+  - title: "Dip It"
+    character: "Bob"
+  - title: "Dip It And Rip It"
+    character: "Mark"
 description: "Today the guys discuss all things hair (and the lack there of)!
 They warn of the dangers of hair removal, explore the strange hair trends of ancient Greek statues, and discuss sci-fi scenarios where the elite harvest hair and organs from the less fortunate."
 scores:
   - score: 1060